vcharco/gocli/Readme.md

 func main() {

-  // Here we declare the commands and their params options := []gc.Candidate{
+  // Here we declare the commands and their params commands := []gc.Command{
-    // We may set a description to commands and params for the help {Name: "foo", Description: "Perform foo operations", Options: []gc.CandidateOption{
+    // We may set a description to commands and params for the help {Name: "foo", Description: "Perform foo operations", Params: []gc.Param{
-      {Name: "-f", Description: "foo flag"}, // If no type defined, it wil be a flag {Name: "--foo", Type: gc.Text}, // We set types for the validation of the params {Name: "fooDefault", Type: gc.Number, Modifier: gc.DEFAULT}, // This wil be the default value }},
+      // If no type defined, it wil be a flag (Ej: -f, --help, --get-history) {Name: "-f", Description: "foo flag"},

-    {Name: "exit", Hidden: true}, // this command won't be displayed when tab

-    {Name: "print-history", Options: []gc.CandidateOption{
+      // We set types for param validation (Ej: --foo foobar, --limit 20, -l 20) {Name: "--foo", Type: gc.Text},
-      // This is a default param that must be provided {Name: "default", Type: gc.Number, Modifier: gc.DEFAULT | gc.REQUIRED}, }},
+      // This is how we specify a default value and set it to required {Name: "fooDefault", Type: gc.Number, Modifier: gc.DEFAULT | gc.REQUIRED}, }},
+    // This is how we set a hidden command.
+This is a valid command with autcompletion
+    // as the rest of the params, but will not be displayed in the suggestions when tab {Name: "exit", Hidden: true},
   }

   // Configuration
   cli := gc.Terminal{
     Prompt:          "GOH> ",
     PromptColor:     gc.Blue,
-    Options:         options, // Commands defined earlier
+    Commands:        commands,
     BypassCharacter: ":", // Allows to execute commands by the OS -> :ls -l
     CtrlKeys:        []byte{gc.Ctrl_A, gc.Ctrl_B}, // CRTL keys to caputure
   }